-Mumbai: N Srinivasan is likely to face grave consequences if his son-in-law M Gurunath's involvement with bookmakers is proven by the police, but the most damning fall-out of it could be the scrapping of the Chennai Super Kings.
+Mumbai, May 25 -- N Srinivasan is likely to face grave consequences if his son-in-law M Gurunath's involvement with bookmakers is proven by the police, but the most damning fall-out of it could be the scrapping of the Chennai Super Kings.
 It will need a really strong stand on the part of the other Indian cricket board members to take the extreme step of terminating CSK from the Indian Twenty20 League, but it definitely has a provision in the BCCI-T20 rule book.

 Srinivasan & Co will be keeping their fingers crossed that Gurunath's interrogation by the Mumbai Police doesn't lead to a situation where the team is left vulnerable against the Clause No 12.3 of the BCCI-T20 and franchise contract.
 It's titled as the termination clause with point (c) stating: "the Franchisee, any Franchisee Group Company and/or any Owner acts in any way which has a material adverse effect upon the reputation or standing of the League, BCCI-T20.
 BCCI, the Franchisee, the Team (or any other team in the League) and/or the game of cricket."